Introduction

 Technical details

-- to put an adapter between Hybris and SolrCloud.
+- Put an adapter between Hybris and SolrCloud

-- In my architecture, there is a load balancer (nginx) that plays the role of an adaptor and transforms incoming hybris-generated requests into the SolrCloud format.
+- In my architecture, there is a load balancer (nginx) that plays the role of an adapter and transforms incoming Hybris-generated requests into the SolrCloud format.
 For simplicity, my load balancer works with only one host in the cloud.

-- The Hybris configuration was moved to Zookeeper.
-Solr uses Zookeeper as a system of record for the cluster state, for central config, and for leader election.
+- The Hybris configuration was moved to ZooKeeper.
+Solr uses ZooKeeper as a system of record for the cluster state, central config, and leader election.

 - The Hybris Solr plugin was moved to Solr instances in the cloud.

 - There is a fake core named “master_electronics_CloudIndex”.
 Hybris checks the cores using checkCore() and fails with SolrCloud.
 Unfortunately, this functionality is critical in Hybris and difficult to turn off.
-It is much easier to create an empty core with the name Hybris expects and these checks will be passed.
+It is much easier to create an empty core with the name Hybris expects, and these checks will pass.

 © Rauf Aliev, July 2016